 Your treatment will depend on the severity of the damage.
 If a very small piece of enamel is chipped, your dentist can fix it in just one office visit, usually with a dental filling.
 If the tooth is in the front and is visible when you talk or smile, the dentist may opt for a bonding procedure to fix it.
 Bonding uses a composite resin that has the same color as your original teeth.
 Ultraviolet light will be applied to the bond to harden it.
 After bonding, there will be no noticeable sign that the tooth was broken or chipped.

 It is very important to be discerning when eating hard or sticky items and to avoid using your teeth as a tool for opening something.
-If you are a resident of Ogden, Roy or surrounding cities and have a chipped tooth, visit a specialist in family dentistry in Weber County for help.
+If you are a resident of Ogden, West Haven or surrounding cities and have a chipped tooth, visit a specialist in family dentistry in Weber County for help.